My cousin Ailsa was heading up Elgin way a couple of weeks ago to see her parents for a few days and as I hadn't visited in years, I tagged along too.

 The river cuts through the beach, so we had to cross a delightfully rickety bridge to reach the dunes.

 Gulls and Oystercatchers cried out as they drifted above on the sea breeze, but it was a lonesome Grey Heron in the river that really caught my attention.
-We got a great view of it from the bridge, high and far enough away that it didn't feel threatened.
+We got a great view of it from the bridge, high and far enough away that it didn't feel threatened by our presence.

 There was still a bit of a cold breeze, but the sun was out and it was easy to ignore the chill.
 The dunes seemed to go on forever, and while there weren't many other people out on the sands, I bet it would be absolutely heaving on a warm day when the wind drops.